 There is no routine case at Schorr Law.
-Instead, we develop a case specific approach for each matter that focuses on our clients’ goals along side a very active cost/benefit analysis.
+Instead, we develop a case-specific approach for each matter that focuses on our clients’ goals alongside a very active cost/benefit analysis.
 This means you will get a custom approach to your case.
-Our attorneys are constantly crafting new and creative strategies to help our clients achieve the best results possible even if through unusual approaches at times.
-We are ready to provide you with an energetic, results-oriented, system of dispute resolution that has lead to an enormous amount of success since the firm’s founding in 2005.
+Our real estate attorneys are constantly crafting new and creative strategies to help our clients achieve the best results possible even if through unusual approaches at times.
+We are ready to provide you with an energetic, results-oriented, system of dispute resolution that has led to an enormous amount of success since the firm’s founding in 2005.
+Contact Us Today!

 Our Los Angeles real estate attorneys specialize in the following practice areas:

 Zachary D. Schorr, the lead attorney at Schorr Law, has been prominently featured as an authority figure on real estate law practice across television from Dr. Phil to ABC World News Tonight with David Muir.
 See more Schorr Law featured publications and media.